Red, White and Blue Mini Cheesecake Cups (No-Bake)

 The next layer is the creamy cheesecake filling, which does not contain gelatin.
 I used this twice.
 In between, I sandwiched sweetened strawberry sauce thickened with cornstarch.
 Piping this layer seems to be the easiest way to do it.

-To finish it off, I used fresh blueberries – rinsed and patted dry.
+To finish it off, I used fresh blueberries, rinsed and patted dry.

 Make ahead: I’ve noticed that these mini dessert cups taste best when prepared a day ahead and refrigerated overnight.
 Just like any ordinary no-bake cheesecake with raspberries, strawberries or other fruits.
+If you like this kind of dessert, you might also like this no-bake blueberry cheesecake.

 Pouring cornstarch slurry into a saucepan with strawberry puree while making the red fruit layer.